Presenting the 3R Foundation

-The Administrative Board of the Foundation is made up of nine members, two representing the Swiss parliament (1 seat vacant), two representing animal protection, two from Interpharma and two from the Federal Veterinary Office, as well as a representative of other interested circles.
+The Administrative Board of the Foundation is made up of nine members, two representing the Swiss parliament (1 seat vacant), two representing animal protection, two from Interpharma and two from the Federal Food Safety and Veterinary Office, as well as a representative of other interested circles.

 The Board has appointed an Evaluation Committee to revue proposed research projects and applications for grants.
 This Committee at present comprises 11 scientists from the academic and industrial sectors.

 Research into experimental methods which do not involve live animals has played an important role in replacing animal experimentation by alternative methods.
 The Foundation also aims, however, at improving animal experimentation methods in line with increased animal protection.
 The research activities which have benefited from 3R's support have made a major contribution towards reducing the number of experiments involving live animals in Switzerland, as well as developing better or new methods.